ChristianLempa/cheat-sheets/misc/markdown.md

 To create a taksk lsit start line with square brackets with an empty space.
-Ex: [ <space> ] and add text for task. to check the task replace the space between the bracket with "x".
+Ex: [ <space> ] and add text for task.
+To check the task replace the space between the bracket with "x".

 ```markdown
 [x] Write the post